kean/articles/2018-01-12-creating_views.markdown

 > Check out [Let's Build UIStackView](https://kean.github.io/post/lets-build-uistackview) to learn how stacks work under the hood.

 In the example [Align](https://github.com/kean/Align) is used very briefly.
-But you can definetly use an Auto Layout library of your choice instead (or no library at all and just stick with native layout anchors).
+But you can definitely use an Auto Layout library of your choice instead (or no library at all and just stick with native layout anchors).

 ```swift
 avatarView.al.size.set(CGSize(width: 40, height: 40))